joseluisq/jquery.xrequest/README.md

 myrequest.send();
 ```

-Passing two params, a form for serialize it's fields and options.
+Or passing two params, a form for serialize it's fields and options.

 ```js
 var myrequest = new xRequest($('#myform'), {